tbrycekelly/icy-seas-colab/content/project/fixpoint.md

     instruments[[<instrument name>]] = c('<action1>', '<action2>', ... '<actionX>')

-The `instrument name` can be any string eith or without spaces, but it must be unique realtive to the other instruments.
+The `instrument name` can be any string with or without spaces, but it must be unique relative to the other instruments.
 Similarly, actions can be anything and _can_ be placed in any order.
 Note, that the order of actions does matter as it sets both the order of actions within the GUI, but also interacts with the `final.action` setting from above.
 For am example of how the `final.action` setting works, consider the following instrument entry:

     instruments[['CTD']] = c('Deploy', "Recover", 'Abort', 'At Depth')